 Payment Refund Policy

-Cancellation by the Organisers
+Cancellation by the Organisers.

-In the event of all or part of the event being postponed or cancelled, or in the event of failure or curtailment of any supplies, services or facilities offered to stallholders due to strikes, lockouts or other circumstance beyond the control of the Organiser, the Organiser shall not be liable in any way whatsoever in respect of any expenditure, damage or loss sustained or incurred by the stallholders.
+In the event of all or part of the event being postponed or cancelled, or in the event of failure or curtailment of any supplies, services or facilities offered to stallholders due to strikes, lockouts or any other circumstance beyond the control of the Organiser, the Organiser shall not be liable in any way whatsoever in respect of any expenditure, damage or loss sustained or incurred by the stallholders.

 Distribution of Leaflets